meeki007/node-red-contrib-facial-recognition/README.md

 At its core it uses [@vladmandic/face-api](https://www.npmjs.com/package/@vladmandic/face-api) and [@tensorflow/tfjs-node ver.2.7.x](https://www.npmjs.com/package/@tensorflow/tfjs-node) and it can use @tensorflow/tfjs-node-gpu for the CUDA crazy amongst you.

 vladmandic was a big help for us nodejs guys.
 After finding a bug and fielding questions, he took the time to make a nodejs build specific to tfjs-node.
-If you like this node-red-contrib-facial-recognition, I highly recommend you take the time to goto his github page [https://github.com/vladmandic/face-api](https://github.com/vladmandic/face-api) and throw his repo a star.
-This is the fastest solution without overhead for us nodejs guys.
+If you like this node-red-contrib-facial-recognition, I highly recommend you take the time to goto vladmandic's github page [https://github.com/vladmandic/face-api](https://github.com/vladmandic/face-api) and throw his repo a star.

 ## Usage